kljohann/llvm/docs/YamlIO.rst

 some time format (e.g. 4-May-2012 10:30pm).
 YAML I/O has a way to support
 custom formatting and parsing of scalar types by specializing ScalarTraits<> on your data type.
-When writing, YAML I/O will provide the native type and your specialization must create a temporary llvm::StringRef.
+When writing, YAML I/O will provide the native type and your specialization has to stream out the custom formatting via a provided llvm::raw_ostream.
 When reading, YAML I/O will provide an llvm::StringRef of scalar and your specialization must convert that to your native data type.
 An outline of a custom scalar type looks like:

 .. code-block:: c++